bootstrap-vue/bootstrap-vue/src/icons/README.md

 <div class="alert alert-info small">
   <p class="mb-0">
     <strong>Note:</strong> Bootstrap's Icon SVGs are currently in the alpha release stage, and may
-    be subject to change. icons use BootstrapVue's custom CSS for additional styling compensation due to Bootstrap Icons' <code>&lt;svg&gt;</code> current vertical alignment issues.
+    be subject to change.
+Icons use BootstrapVue's custom CSS for additional styling compensation due to Bootstrap Icons' <code>&lt;svg&gt;</code> current vertical alignment issues.
 This may change in future releases of BootstrapVue.
   </p>